amybaranauskas/FEWDBOS18/README.md

 ##Planning ahead

 Take a look at our schedule, if you can't make a class please notify your GA instructor team so that they can help you make up any loss time.
+This can be done through messaging them directly on Slack.
+For any upcoming absences, be sure to post to the #attendance channel of what days you will be missing class.
+Please be aware, there are a limited number of classes you can miss + still be considered a successful graduate of the program!

 ##Homework